MHickey2/Wannabe-Healthy/README.md

 1. I can add a new post or a recipe.
 2. I can like/unlike a blog or recipe on the site.
 3. I can leave comments on particular blogs and recipes.
-4. Update my Profile for the site by adding a Bio and Image.
+4. I can update my Profile for the site by adding a Bio and Image.
 5. I can edit a Blog or Recipe that I have submitted to the site.
 6. I can delete a Recipe or Blog that I have submitted to the site.